narblaitiin/6sens_rtos_blinky/README.md

 For Zephyr documentation, please click on this link: https://docs.zephyrproject.org/3.6.0/

+## Board used
-**Board used** : Original MDBT50Q board, powered by battery/solar panel. (see 6sens_prj repository/hardware part, for more information.)
+Original MDBT50Q board, powered by battery/solar panel. (see 6sens_prj repository/hardware part, for more information.)

 ## Building and Running
 The following commands clean build folder, build and flash the sample: